How to Rate Limit in NGINX

 • info: Logs rejected requests at info level, delayed requests at debug level

 When rate limiting activates, Nginx writes entries to the error log.
-Check your error log to see rate limit events:
+Use tail in Linux with grep in Linux to filter the log while testing:

 sudo tail -f /var/log/nginx/error.log | grep limiting